 As mentioned, tanghulu is common street food in China.
 This sweet snack traditionally consists of dried hawthorn fruit that is rolled in melted sugar.
 These skewered tart crab apples are then cooled to have a hard candy shell.
 This recipe uses fruits that are more easily found and common in the United States but if you find dried hawthorn, please try it too.

 Tanghulu may also be called Bingtang hulu.
 The origin of it goes back that far.
-With some reading about its history, tanghulu is believed to have been invented as far back as in the Liao Dynasty.
+With some reading about its history, tanghulu is believed to have been invented as far back as the Liao Dynasty.
 These sugar syrup-covered tart fruits are still enjoyed today.

 - Fresh strawberries